-The GT experiment aimed to provide evidence on the mechanism(s) governing advective gas flow in Opalinus Clay under the boundary conditions of the Mont Terri field test, and in particular whether advective flow was dominated by visco-capillary flow through the intact clay matrix or by the formation of localized gas-filled pathways associated with dilatant deformation.
+The GT experiment aimed to provide evidence on the mechanism(s) governing advective gas flow in the shaly facies of the Opalinus Clay under the boundary conditions of the Mont Terri rock laboratory, and in particular whether advective flow was dominated by visco-capillary flow through the intact clay matrix or by the formation of localized gas-filled pathways associated with dilatant deformation.
 A field test comprising 8 monitoring boreholes around a central injection borehole was seen to perform well.

 The gas injection test was conducted as a series of pressure ramps of 500 kPa over a two-week period, with pressure held constant for a further two-weeks to monitor flow at constant pressure.
 Gas entry occurred at a pressure of ~4190 kPa on Day 751, prior to a peak in gas pressure of 4212 kPa at Day 752.61.
 This was followed by a reduction in gas pressure, which reached asymptote of ~3245 kPa after 37 days: a reduction of ~960 kPa.
 This behaviour was consistent with that observed in the laboratory, where gas entry occurred at close to the minimum principal stress in four experiments.
-Two dynamic flow events were observed: the first featured a brief spike in gas flow followed by stabilisation, while the second showed a peak in the gas pressure gradient.
+Two dynamic flow events were observed: the first featured a brief spike in gas flow followed by stabilisation, while the second showed a peak in the rate of gas pressure change.
 Pore pressure changes correlated with these gas movement events, indicating a complex coupled hydro-mechanical interaction.

 Fibre optic measurements were crucial in identifying deformation patterns, primarily showing extensional strain down-dip from the injection borehole.
-Deformation was most significant towards 225°, in the direction of dip.
+Deformation was most significant towards 225° (107° from geographic north), in the direction of dip.
 The perturbations from gas pressure changes were mostly short-lived, lasting less than five days.
 This first event is interpreted as the formation of dilatant gas pathways, with stable pathway growth.

-Gas injection rate was increased in steps, resulting in a second peak in gas pressure at 3723 kPa, some 489 kPa lower than the first peak in gas pressure and close to the modelled minimum principal stress of 3800 kPa.
+Gas injection rate was increased in steps, resulting in a second peak in gas pressure at 3720 kPa, some ~490 kPa lower than the first peak in gas pressure and close to the estimated minimum principal stress of 3800 kPa.
 This event was much more energetic, resulting in a reduction in gas pressure of 2475 kPa over a 10-day period to 1240 kPa, close to the pore water pressure.
 The response from all sensors was much quicker, with strain developing in the order of 10-minutes compared with 36 hours for the first gas peak.
-Deformation was observed perpendicular to bedding, predominantly down-dip of the injection borehole in a direction of 270°.
+Deformation was observed perpendicular to bedding, predominantly down-dip of the injection borehole in a direction of 270° (152° from geographic north).
 It was evident that gas had reached the monitoring boreholes, and this was confirmed using a portable mass spectrometer (miniRUEDI), which showed elevated levels of helium between 50- and 350-times background in four of the monitoring boreholes.
-This second gas event has been interpreted as a bedding plane split at sub-critical stress and the formation of a macro-scale partially open feature, consistent with the large reduction in gas pressure and the implied loss of capillary control.
-The feature had limited flow capability as shut-in resulted in a further reduction in gas pressure as the helium drained to the observation boreholes.
+This second gas event has been interpreted as a bedding plane split and the formation of a macro-scale partially open feature, consistent with the large reduction in gas pressure and the implied loss of capillary control.
+The feature had a finite transmissivity as shut-in resulted in a further reduction in gas pressure as the helium drained to the observation boreholes.
 A transition was observed from stable dilatant pathway growth to bedding plane splitting with increasing gas injection rates.
 This suggests that the physics of advective gas movement is injection rate dependent under the conditions of the GT field test.